 Cold calling is, without a doubt, one of the most looming challenges salespeople face.
 Just getting up the nerve to pick up the phone, let alone actually talking to someone, can bring about a range of emotions from exhilarating to exhausting.

 Then the real work starts when you hear, “Bob here?”
 Oh no!!!
 It’s a natural feeling.
-Let’s face, cold calling isn’t fun.
+Let’s face it, cold calling isn’t fun.
 If it was, you’d do it on Saturdays.

 So we all agree that cold calling isn’t fun (it can even be difficult for people who teach cold calling for a living!)
 The following three tips won’t make you jump for joy or be the miracle cure for your cold calling apprehension, but they will make it less stressful and lead to more success.
 And when you’re more successful, well, that is fun!